Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 These profiles can be ran for any internal parameters you can change in the motor.
 We only found that you can change the Jerk and the "Fine-tuning" (how stiff/quite the motor moves) in our altitude (SDK controlled) motor.

-Such mothion profiles with different jerks settings are shown below (the graphing script can be found under ./motors/Altitude Time Motion Profile Visualization.ipynb).
+Such mothion profiles with different jerks settings are shown below (the graphing script can be found under [./motors/Altitude Time Motion Profile Visualization.ipynb](https://github.com/Beer-Pong-Sentinel/BeerPongSentinelMainframe/blob/main/motors/Altitude%20Time%20Motion%20Profile%20Visualization.ipynb)).

 ![Altitude Motion Profiles](./pictures/amp.png "Altitude Motion Profiles") [Mean time and std at velocity of 20rpm]
 ### Motor Tuning
 Both motors need to to be tuned with ClearPath (azimuth) and ClearView (altitude).
-The tuning we are using can be found under the ./motors folder with the timestamp and description.
+The tuning we are using can be found under the [./motors](https://github.com/Beer-Pong-Sentinel/BeerPongSentinelMainframe/tree/main/motors)folder with the timestamp and description.

 _Important Last Minute Note:_ We found out that the calibration files are readable!
 That means that you can tune the motor by changing their parameters.
 A sub-project for this will be to make your own tuning program that will limit the velocity of the altitude motor and tune it well (though this is more teknic's job).
 ### Components